upenn-libraries/sdbmss/README.md

 You will need to migrate the data from the legacy Oracle production database into your own locally running MySQL database that the Rails application can use.
-This migration can ONLY be done on the development virtual machine (VM) set up by Libraries IT for this project's use.
+Copying the Oracle db can ONLY be done on the development virtual machine (VM) set up by Libraries IT for this project's use.